brentp/methylcode/README.rst

-This will create a file containing only the sequence. cd into the directory containing the run_bowtie.py script (from the directory containing this file cd into the code/ directory) and run the script with the path to the fasta, the path to the bowtie executable (which you have already compiled), the reads file and the directory where the output will be sent.::
+This will create a file containing only the sequence. cd into the directory containing the run_bowtie.py script (from the directory containing this file cd into the code/ directory) and run the script with the path to the fasta, the path to the *directory containing the* bowtie executable (which you have already compiled), the reads file and the directory where the output will be sent.::

     $ cd code/